Create Your Succession Bench with the Succession Bench Template

 Begin by creating Succession Benches for those roles you have identified as critical using our Critical Roles Identification Questionnaire.
 Indicate important role information across the top of the worksheet, such as position, current incumbent, and urgency to replace role.
 Then, populate the Succession Bench with those candidates you identified in the Succession Nomination Survey.

-Rate Candidate Readiness
+1. Rate Succession Candidate Readiness

 Sort candidates based on their readiness to take on the focal position.
 Use the three levels indicated along the left-hand side: